SamwelOpiyo/Jumo-Coding-Question/README.md

 * The csv file to be provided is consistent ie have same number of columns and have same type of data.

-* The columns in the csv file to be provided end with "\n" and column head row "\r"

 * The dates in the csv file to be provided are only for two months.

 ## Running the Project